 The Adult First Aid/CPR/AED course incorporates the latest science and teaches students to recognize and care for a variety of first aid emergencies such as burns, cuts, scrapes, sudden illnesses, head, neck, back injuries, heat and cold emergencies and how to respond to breathing and cardiac emergencies for victims about 12 years and older.
 Successful students will receive a certificate for Adult First Aid/CPR/AED valid for two years.

-High Adventure First Aid focuses on emergencies beyond 911 (which will be unavailable after a major natural event), and includes Red Cross Emergency Medical Response, and CPR for the Professional Rescuer certifications.
+High Adventure First Aid or EMR Training focuses on emergencies beyond 911 (which will be unavailable after a major natural event), and includes Red Cross Emergency Medical Response, and CPR for the Professional Rescuer certifications.

 LAFD CERT Bandaging and Splinting